hxwang/Security-Summary/papers/ZhangZ13_ICRCS_InvestigateMTG.md

 - Simulation
   - They define adaption interval of the defender, which is the react time for the defender to refresh from attack.
 And then they show simulation result under different adaption interval.

+### TODO
+- I didn't investigate the detail of "refresh VM".
+In my view, when the attackers attack a VM,the defender could simply refresh the VM to recover from the attack.
+I am not sure.
+Although this point is not important for now, in the future, if I examine the paper again, I will pay attention to this issue.

 ### Extension